autobrr/tqm/README.md

 1. Free space information is retrieved when a command is run
 2. If successful, `FreeSpaceSet` becomes `true` and `FreeSpaceGB()` will return the available space in gigabytes
-3. As torrents are removed, `FreeSpaceGB()` will automatically increase by the size of the removed torrent

 #### Using in Filters